-139 EXHIBIT A 140 SECTION 1.1 Purpose 141 142 To provide good family wage jobs to qualified construction workers from Economically Distressed 143 Areas of King County by increasing access to Port of Seattle Covered Projects.
-This leads to 144 economic growth and job creation in areas of King County that are experiencing economic 145 distress.
-In addition, it will provide jobs to those historically underrepresented in the construction 146 industry, such as women and people of color.
-147 148 To develop a Priority Hire program implemented through a Project Labor Agreement (PLA) and to 149 foster closer cooperation with the Regional Public Owners Group to ensure uniform application of 150 Priority Hire terms and Contractor and Union compliance with Priority Hire requirements.
-This 151 supports the Port of Seattle's continued efforts on workforce development.
-152 153 SECTION 1.2 Definitions 154 155 When used in this Policy Directive, the following words and phrases shall have the meanings 156 given below unless the context in which they are included clearly indicates otherwise: 157 158 "Apprentice" means a person who has signed a written apprenticeship agreement with and 159 enrolled in an active state-registered apprenticeship training program approved by the 160 Washington state Apprenticeship and Training Council.
-161 ((Cit. // Jacobs and Cit. and Constitute 162 "City" means City of Seattle.
-163 164 "Construction labor costs" means the labor cost component of the estimated construction budget 165 for the project to be paid to contractors at the time of bid or, if absent a bid, at the time of the 166 contract award.
-167 contract award.
-168 "Contractor" means any person, firm, partnership, owner operator, limited liability company, 169 corporation, joint venture, proprietorship, trust, association or other legal entity that employs 170 individuals to perform work on covered projects, including general contractors, subcontractors of 171 all tiers, and both union and non-union entities.
-172 173 "Core Employee" means an employee of an open-shop contractor that meets the core employee 174 criteria established under a PLA.
-175 176 "Covered Project" means a Port of Seattle construction project under a PLA with construction labor costs at or above \$5 million.
+151 EXHIBIT A 152 SECTION 1.
+Purpose.
+153 154 The purpose of this Policy Directive is to provide good family wage jobs to qualified construction 155 workers from Economically Distressed Areas of King County by increasing access to Port of Seattle 156 Covered Projects.
+This leads to economic growth and job creation in areas of King County that are 157 experiencing economic distress.
+In addition, it will provide jobs to those historically 158 underrepresented in the construction industry, such as women and people of color.
+159 160 To develop a Priority Hire program that will be generally implemented through a Project Labor 161 Agreement (PLA) and other Port efforts, and to foster closer cooperation with the Regional Public 162 Owners Group to ensure uniform application of Priority Hire terms and Contractor and Union 163 compliance with Priority Hire requirements.
+This supports the Port of Seattle's continued efforts 164 on workforce development.
+165 166 SECTION 2.
+Definitions.
+167 168 When used in this Policy Directive, the following words and phrases shall have the meanings 169 given below unless the context in which they are included clearly indicates otherwise: 170 "Annualia" mana a mana who has sissed a written annualiashin annual with and 171 "Apprentice" means a person who has signed a written apprenticeship agreement with and 172 enrolled in an active state-registered apprenticeship training program approved by the 173 174 Washington State Apprenticeship and Training Council.
+174 "City" means City of Seattle.
+176 City means city of Seattle.
+177 "Construction labor costs" means the labor cost component of the estimated construction budget 178 for the project to be paid to contractors at the time of bid or, if absent a bid, at the time of the 179 contract award.
+180 181 "Contractor" means any person, firm, partnership, owner operator, limited liability company, 182 corporation, joint venture, proprietorship, trust, association or other legal entity that employs 183 individuals to perform work on covered projects, including general contractors, subcontractors of 184 all tiers, and both union and non-union entities.